 Highly-Visible Ninja: Somewhat subverted, Ibuki's outfit is a more traditional type of ninja dogi.
-And the dull colors allows her to blend in the surroundings better.
+And the dull colors allow her to blend in with the surroundings better.
 Played straight with some of Ibuki's alternate colors.
 One even looks like Naruto Uzumaki's outfit.

 I Just Want to Be Normal: Mostly does the ninja thing out of a commitment to her family and not because she likes the work.
 She'd much rather live the life of a normal teenage girl.

 Parental Abandonment: In the Street Fighter Legends manga by UDON.
-She was an abandoned infant found by the Geki Clan of ninjas and nearly was inducted into the clan, had her (future) sensei not had a change of heart and ran off with Ibuki and raised her as his daughter.
+She was an abandoned infant found by the Geki Clan of ninjas and nearly was inducted into the clan, but her (future) sensei had a change of heart and ran off with Ibuki and raised her as his daughter.

 Distress Ball: In his New Generation and 2nd Impact endings, Gill gets him bound and locked inside a building located in an island that's about to be destroyed.
 His girlfriend Effie is the one who releases him.

 Rubber Man: Unlike Dhalsim, Necro seems to need momentum to stretch.
 It's like the difference between Luffy and Plastic Man.
 He also conforms to the "silly" stereotype a little, being extremely animated during fights and often joking after them.